Group Created with Sketch.

 Impact stories put a human face on your organization, providing a glimpse into the lives of individuals or communities.
 They’re also an essential asset in developing a nonprofit’s brand.
 As a recent project we did for Columbia University demonstrates, prioritizing storytelling can bring organizational impact to life in powerful ways—even at a global scale.
 Consistency really matters, so the key is to set up a plan and stick with it

 1. Enlist Your Team.
-Gathering great stories is very much a team effort, and much of the work will probably fall on your on-the-ground personnel–the people who best know the individuals and communities you serve.
-Clearly explain your goals to your team, and how their perspective is invaluable in meeting them.
-Then enlist them in the search for great stories.
+Gathering great stories is a team effort, and much of the work will probably fall on your on-the-ground personnel–the people who best know the individuals and communities you serve.
+Clearly explain your goals to your team and how their perspective is invaluable in meeting them.
+Then, enlist them in the search for great stories.

 2. Keep Stories Focused and Relevant.
-You’ve got to balance adding details to create rich stories that connect and communicating impact.
+You’ve got to balance adding details to create rich stories that connect and communicate impact.
 Focus on stories that best summarize your organization’s work, but avoid getting side-tracked by irrelevant detail.
-Keep stories moving at a swift pace and always ask others to critique and help you edit.
+Keep stories moving at a swift pace, and always ask others to critique and help you edit.

 3. Keep Stories Light.
 Your stories should approximate the tone of your brand as a whole, but they benefit from a more conversational tone that doesn’t sound newsy or clinical.
 A conversational tone helps bring audiences closer, while a clinical tone has a distancing effect.